arun1729/cog/README.md

 ```
 pip install cogdb
 ```
-Cog is a persistent embedded graph database implemented purely in Python.
-Torque is Cog's graph query language.
-Cog also provides a low level API to its fast persistent key-value store.

-Cog is ideal for python applications that does not require a full featured database.
-Cog can easily be used as a library from within a Python application.
-Cog be used interactively in an IPython environment like Jupyter notebooks.
+CogDB is a persistent graph database implemented purely in Python.
+Torque is CogDB's graph query language.
+CogDB is an ideal choice if you need a database that is very easy to use and that has no setup overhead.
+All you need to do is to import it into your Python application.
+CogDB can be used interactively in an IPython environment like Jupyter notebooks.

-Cog can load a graph stored as N-Triples, a serialization format for RDF.
+CogDB can load a graph stored as N-Triples, a serialization format for RDF.
 See [Wikipedia](https://en.wikipedia.org/wiki/N-Triples), [W3C](https://www.w3.org/TR/n-triples/) for details.

 In short, an N-Triple is sequence of subject, predicate and object in a single line that defines a connection between two vertices: